 In summary: some prefer a mono recording for a “clean” use with spectrogram analysis, others prefer to obtain a stereo recording to have a pleasant soundscape.
 However, a stereo recording does not exclude the possibility of being able to use only one channel of the two to still obtain a good spectrogram.

 Personally, I have always thought that the best thing would be to have both opportunities.

-Above the project drawing of the baffle and below the realization of the microphone assembly.
+Above the project drawing of the baffle and below the 3D printed realization of the microphone assembly.

 Stereo capsules L-R; M = mono capsule facing towards the inside of the dish.

 I asked about adding the two signals Mono+Stereo to Jules Ryckebusch who replied: